top of page

 His contributions were instrumental in subsequent successes, including winning the UEFA Super Cup and netting the winning goal in the FIFA Club World Cup Final in February 2022.

 After three years at Chelsea, Kai Havertz made headlines with a £65 million move to Arsenal.
-Initially met with scepticism, he silenced critics with standout performances, including his debut goal on 30 September 2023.
-By 25 November, he added his first live-ball goal for the Gunners, followed by his maiden Champions League strike just days later.
+Initially met with scepticism, he gradually won supporters over with important goals, intelligent movement, and versatility across the front line.

 On 5 October 2024, Havertz etched his name further into Arsenal history, scoring in seven consecutive home games—the first to do so since Robin van Persie in 2012.

 To escape the pressures of football, Havertz turned to music and learned to play the piano.
-This creative outlet provided him with a way to unwind and ignited a dream to master classical and modern compositions.
-His passion for music reveals a multi-dimensional personality that thrives beyond the football field.
+The creative outlet gave him a way to relax away from the game and revealed a quieter side to his personality beyond the football pitch.

 Follow Think Football Ideas across our social channels, on Facebook, Twitter and Instagram.